pingcap/docs-dm/en/faq.md

 It is a known issue that for an upstream table with no primary key in Alibaba Cloud RDS, its binlog still contains a hidden primary key column, which is inconsistent with the original table structure.

+Here are some known incompatible issues:

+- In **Alibaba Cloud RDS**, for an upstream table with no primary key, its binlog still contains a hidden primary key column, which is inconsistent with the original table structure.
+- In **HUAWEI Cloud RDS**, directly reading binlog files is not supported.
+For more details, see [Can HUAWEI Cloud RDS Directly Read Binlog Backup Files?](https://support.huaweicloud.com/en-us/rds_faq/rds_faq_0210.html)

 ## Does the regular expression of the block and allow list in the task configuration support `non-capturing (?!)`?

 Currently, DM does not support it and only supports the regular expressions of the Golang standard library.
 See regular expressions supported by Golang via [re2-syntax](https://github.com/google/re2/wiki/Syntax).